openjournals/jose-old/README.md

  ### What do you mean by "open-source educational materials"?

- Examples include Jupyter notebooks or plaintext/markup language documents like LaTeX, R Markdown, and ReST for course/lesson content and associated notes, with embedded or associated code snippets/programs.
+ "Open-source" implies that there are source files that are converted and rendered into a final learner-presentable form of the content.
+Examples include Jupyter notebooks or plaintext/markup language documents like LaTeX, Markdown, ReStructuredText, AsciiDoc, and R Markdown.
+These documents should embody both course/lesson content and associated instructor notes.
+Lastly, the course content should make use of computation for learning with embedded or associated code snippets/programs.

  We do **not** mean openly available slides, lecture notes, or YouTube videos, though these may be acceptable as supplementary materials.
 In addition, course syllabi by themselves are not suitable for submission ([*Syllabus*](http://syllabusjournal.org/) may be more appropriate).